 What can I substitute for Broccolini?

-I know I have had friends text me and ask ‘My recipe says Broccolini is that the same as Broccoli Rabe?
-And can I just substitute in normal broccoli?
+I know I have had friends text me and say "Help I am in the grocery store and I have a recipe that asks for Broccoli Rabe.
+Is that the same as Broccolini?
+And can I just substitute in normal broccoli?"

 Broccoli Rabe is much stronger and has a much deeper bitter flavour.
 I wouldn't substitute it in here.
 But if you can get your hands on it purple sprouting broccoli is a great substitute in this roasted broccolini recipe.